CalebiroLab/sm_bArr/README.md

 The analysis generates an output file ‘{movie_name_basis}-C{n}_list_states.mat’ for each channel {n}.

 ## State assignment
 The analysis generates separate binary matrices that contain information about transient trapping, interaction with molecules in the other channel and localization in CCPs for each molecule at each frame.
-This information is used to build a matrix that contains the state assign to each moleucle at each frame.
+This information is used to build a matrix that contains the state assigned to each molecule at each frame.
 A dull state is added to represent molecules before/after their appearance/disappearance, for instance due to movement between the cytoplasm and the plasma membrane.

-Depending on the settings, the scripts can be used to obtain different type of information.
+Depending on the settings, the scripts can be used to obtain different types of information, as illustrated in the provided examples.

 ## Examples